 Beard-puffing can also be a defensive mechanism against larger predators, but it’s more of a challenge when paired with head-bobbing.

 Chin skin turning the color black is a sign of stress.

-This, coupled with head-bobbing, means a challenge is coming, but the bearded dragon is stressed out by this challenge.
+This, coupled with head-bobbing, means a challenge is coming, but this challenge stresses out the bearded dragon.

-We hope you will find our information on why bearded dragon bob their heads helpful.
+We hope you will find our information on why bearded dragons bob their heads helpful.

 If you see this in captivity, it’s nothing to worry about at all unless you cohabitate multiple bearded dragons.